awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-httpclients.md

 The client creates a shallow copy of the provided HTTP client, defaulting to `http.DefaultClient`, with roundtripper wrapped with `xray.RoundTripper`\.

-**Example main\.go – HTTP client**
+**Example**

 ```
 myClient := xray.Client(http-client)
 ```

-**Example main\.go – Trace downstream HTTP call with ctxhttp library**

-The following example instruments the outgoing HTTP call with the ctxhttp library using `xray.Client`. `ctx` can be passed from the upstream call.
-This ensures that the existing segment context is used.
-For example, X-Ray does not allow a new segment to be created within a Lambda function, so the existing Lambda segment context should be used.
+The following example instruments the outgoing HTTP call with the ctxhttp library using `xray.Client`\. `ctx` can be passed from the upstream call\.
+This ensures that the existing segment context is used\.
+For example, X\-Ray does not allow a new segment to be created within a Lambda function, so the existing Lambda segment context should be used\.

 ```
 resp, err := ctxhttp.Get(ctx, xray.Client(nil), url)